cloudfoundry-samples/github-service-broker-ruby/README.md

 ## Repo Contents

-This repo contains two applications, a service broker and an example app which can be used with service instances created by the service the broker advertises.
+This repo contains two applications, a service broker and an example app which can use instances of the service advertised by the broker.
 The root directory for the service broker application can be found at `github-service-broker-ruby/service_broker`.

 The service broker has been written to be as simple to read as possible.
 There are three files of note:

 * service_broker_app.rb - This is the service broker.
-* models/github_service_helper.rb - This is how the broker interfaces with Github.
+* github_service_helper.rb - This is how the broker interfaces with GitHub.
-* config/settings.yml - The config file contains the service catalog advertised by the broker, credentials used by Cloud Foundry to authenticate with the broker, and credentials used by the broker to authenticate with Github.
+* config/settings.yml - The config file contains the service catalog advertised by the broker, credentials used by Cloud Foundry to authenticate with the broker, and credentials used by the broker to authenticate with GitHub.

 ## The GitHub repo service